Sjafrie Sjamsoeddin: Military career

 After graduating, Sjafrie and Prabowo joined Kopassus, the special forces arm of the Indonesian Army.
 Sjafrie participated in numerous conflicts in East Timor, Aceh, and West Papua.
 His first command was as a platoon commander in Group 1 Para Commandos He took part in Operation Lotus as a part of the invasion force to East Timor, becoming the commander of Force Nanggala X on 1976.
 In 1985, Sjafrie attended an advanced training course for infantry officers in Fort Benning.
+In 1990, he was head of the Satuan Gabungan Intelijen (SGI) in East Timor, the Kopassus intelligence service.
+According to reports, he was involved in planning the Santa Cruz massacre of 1991.
+In 1993, he underwent two weeks of training at the Special Air Service base in Swanbourne, near Perth, Australia.